Gardening is my best weapon against Lyme Disease

 I’ve overdone it a couple of times this week.
 But thankfully it wasn’t terrible.
-I took some time to go sink into the tub with some Epsom salt and mentally let go of the pain.
+I took some time to go sink into the tub with a muscle-relaxing bath bomb and mentally let go of the pain.
 That’s usually the hard part for me, letting go of the fear and frustration of pain.

 Getting over the pain and seeing the flowers is the reward for the hard work.